* This is the Professional Version. *

 - Drugs Mentioned In This Article

 Gout is precipitation of monosodium urate crystals into tissue, usually in and around joints, most often causing recurrent acute or chronic arthritis.
 The initial attack of acute arthritis is usually monarticular and often involves the 1st metatarsophalangeal joint.
-Symptoms include acute pain, tenderness, warmth, redness, and swelling.
+Symptoms of gout include acute pain, tenderness, warmth, redness, and swelling.
 Diagnosis requires identification of crystals in synovial fluid.
 Treatment of acute attacks is with anti-inflammatory drugs.
-The frequency of attacks can be reduced by regular use of NSAIDs, colchicine, or both and by treating hyperuricemia with allopurinol, febuxostat, or uricosuric drugs.
+The frequency of attacks can be reduced by regular use of NSAIDs, colchicine, or both and by lowering the serum urate level with allopurinol, febuxostat, or uricosuric drugs.

 The greater the degree and duration of hyperuricemia, the greater is the likelihood that gout will develop.
 Urate levels can be elevated because of